2019 National LCMS Campus Ministry Conference: “Witness”

 Participants will gain a familiarity with the Every One His Witness® Lutheran evangelism program as they discuss: What is witnessing?
 Why do we witness?
 How can the LASSIE approach — Listen, Ask, Seek, Share, Invite and Encourage — help us witness?

-Registration is expected to open in summer 2018.
-The basic $250 per-person registration fee includes everything related to the conference program and non-free-time activities, including breakfast, lunch and supper on both Jan.
+The basic per-person registration fee includes everything related to the conference program and non-free-time activities, including breakfast, lunch and supper on both Jan.
 3 and 4, as well as three nights at the conference hotel Jan.
 2–4 (based on quad occupancy).

-As with previous LCMS U conferences, tiered rates will be provided at an additional cost for those who would prefer other occupancy arrangements.
-Minimal scholarships will also be provided to those traveling the greatest distances.
+Tiered registration rates are provided at an additional cost for those who prefer other occupancy arrangements.
+Minimal scholarships are available to those traveling the greatest distances.

 Chapel services will be held at St. Paul’s Lutheran Church in downtown Fort Wayne and at Kramer Chapel on the CTSFW campus.